palaa159/Docs/Tutorials/15-MyoWare_Integration_Ganglion.md

 ![Board with Headers](../assets/images/ganglion_myoware_connects.JPG)

-The "+" and "-" from the MyoWare board should go to the DVDD and GND connects on the left side of the Ganglion board.
+The "+" and "-" from the MyoWare board should go to the DVDD and GNDA connects on the left side of the Ganglion board.
 R, E, and M will connect to the pins at the top.

 The wires should be connected like this: